ProjectMilou/backend/README.md

 # Milou-backend
 ​
-This is the repository for the backend which powers [Milou](api.milou.io/api-docs), which is running on an [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) environment on AWS.
+This is the repository for the backend which powers [Milou](api.milou.io/api-docs), running on an [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) environment on AWS.
 It includes a MongoDB database connection and can be interfaced via HTTPS requests.
 It is also fetching from different financial apis such as [Alpha Vantage](https://www.alphavantage.co/), [finnHub](https://finnhub.io/) and [newsAPI](https://newsapi.org/)